Skip to main content

 Frequently Asked Questions

-CENTREVILLE BANK has a Bank Health Score of D (43/100).
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+Centreville Bank has a Bank Health Score of B (73/100), placing it in solid financial health.
+It holds a Tier 1 capital ratio of 13.10%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-CENTREVILLE BANK holds $2.7B in total assets and $2.0B in total deposits.
-It is located in WEST WARWICK, RHODE ISLAND (FDIC Certificate #17764).
+Centreville Bank holds $2.7B in total assets and $2.0B in total deposits.
+It is headquartered in West Warwick, Rhode Island (FDIC Certificate #17764).

-CENTREVILLE BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.76%, and the return on assets is 0.91%.
+Centreville Bank has a Tier 1 capital ratio of 13.10%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.76%, and the return on assets is 0.91%.

 Yes.
-CENTREVILLE BANK is FDIC-insured (Certificate #17764).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Centreville Bank is FDIC-insured (Certificate #17764).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: